Psychology undergraduate students who have performed at a high level

 Completion of 90 credits towards a Bachelor of Arts degree with a minimum

-CGPA of 3.33, including completion of the first and second year requirements for the psychology major, and 12 upper-level psychology credits, to include PSYC 301, with a minimum GPA of 3.33.
+CGPA of 3.33, including completion of the first- and second-year requirements for the psychology major, and 12 upper-level psychology credits, including PSYC 301 (see Note), with a minimum GPA of 3.33.

 Approval and signature of a psychology faculty member willing to supervise the